Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 If you fail to foreign qualify, your business will not be allowed to commence or maintain a lawsuit in Missouri courts.
 In addition, your LLC will be subject to a fine of up to $1,000 and the Attorney General may stop you from doing business in the state.

 Even so, transacting business in the state without authorization won’t completely inhibit your activities there.
 For example, it won’t invalidate your existing contracts or prevent you from defending a lawsuit.

 See what the Missouri LLC Act says about it in Section 347.163.

 We’ve established why you shouldn’t do business without a foreign qualification.
 But what exactly does it mean to “do business” in Missouri?
 The S.O.S. website says “whether an entity is doing business in the state is determined on a case-by-case basis,” and advises LLCs to get legal assistance to determine what is and isn’t “doing business.”
 In most states, however, you are considered to be “doing business” and required to foreign qualify if:

-- Your LLC maintains offices, stores, warehouses, distribution centers, or have some other type of physical presence in the state.
+- Your LLC maintains offices, stores, warehouses, distribution centers, or has some other type of physical presence in the state.

 - There are salespeople, agents, or representatives doing business on your behalf in the state

 Again, if you’re unsure whether or not you need to file for a foreign qualification in Missouri, it’s best to seek legal counsel.